micmejia/bible-dump/NKJV/Luke/Luke 8.md

 For nothing is secret that will not be revealed, nor _anything_ hidden that will not be known and come to light.

 ###### 18
 Therefore take heed how you hear.
-For whoever has, to him _more_ will be given; and whoever does not have, even what he [^i]seems to have will be taken from him." ## Jesus' Mother and Brothers Come to Him
+For whoever has, to him _more_ will be given; and whoever does not have, even what he seems to have will be taken from him." ## Jesus' Mother and Brothers Come to Him

 ###### 19
 Then His mother and brothers came to Him, and could not approach Him because of the crowd.